AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-target-ims-adobe-io.md

 * You have the option to change the default Tenant ID set.
 * Accordingly, the backend calls to Target will be based on the Tenant ID and the client side calls to Target will be based on the Client Code.

-As stated previously, the first case is the most common for AEM 6.5.
+As stated previously, the first case is the most common for AEM as a Cloud Service.
 Either way, make sure **both** fields contain the correct information depending on your requirements.

 >[!NOTE]
 >